D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Introduction

 We implement \sys using Ghidra~\cite{ghidra} and a number of LLMs, and evaluate \sys using functions from the coreutils~\cite{coreutils} and util-linux~\cite{util-linux} projects.
-Overall, as measured by \syss, \sys can improve the quality of 55.3\% more functions, compared to the baseline LLMs without \syss-driven fine-tuning.
+As measured by \syss, models fine-tuned by \sys improve the quality of 55.3\% more functions compared to the baseline LLMs.
 Interestingly, we observe a significant ``improve-ability gap'' between the accurate and inaccurate decompiled functions originally produced by the decompiler.
-All LLMs, including baseline and fine-tuned models, face challenges in improving inaccurate decompiled code, with improvement rates of just 8.02\% for the originally inaccurate functions compared to 86.2\% for the originally accurate ones.
-Moreover, for functions that are accurately decompiled, when choosing the best output among the baseline model (i.e., decompiler+LLM {\em without} fine-tuning), the fine-tuned model (i.e., \sys), and the original decompiled code, we find that on average, 47.3\% of the top-scoring functions come from \sys, whereas only 20.9\% come from the baseline model.
-Overall, our main contributions are: \begin{itemize} \item We design \sys, an automatic decompilation pipeline with an LLM-based back-end that is fine-tuned using reinforcement learning to improve the quality of the decompiled code, adhering to the principle of {\em preserving accuracy while improving readability}. \item We propose \syss, an integrated scoring mechanism designed specifically for decompilation recovery tasks.
-The framework incorporates existing analytical tools and proven metrics to deliver a balanced evaluation of decompiled code, assessing both syntactic and semantic correctness as well as readability properties to provide effective training feedback to the LLM. \item We implement \sys based on Ghidra and fine-tune three LLMs, and achieve significant decompiled code improvement for widely used benchmark functions. \end{itemize}
+All LLMs, including baseline and fine-tuned models, face challenges in improving the originally inaccurate decompiled code, with improvement rates of just 8.02\% for the originally inaccurate functions, in contrast to 86.2\% for the originally accurate ones.
+Overall, for functions that are accurately decompiled, \sys improves the quality (measured by \syss) of 68.2\% of them, where 47.3\% of them are improved by the \sys fine-tuned LLM, and only 20.9\% by the baseline LLM.
+In summary, our main contributions include the following: \begin{itemize} \item We design \sys, an enhanced decompiler-LLM pipeline with a fine-tuned LLM using code quality-aware RL to improve the quality of the decompiled code, adhering to the {\em preserving accuracy while improving readability}. \item We propose \syss, an integrated scoring scheme to quantitatively assess the quality of decompiled code.
+The scheme incorporates existing code analysis techniques and established readability metrics to deliver a multi-aspect evaluation of decompiled code, assessing both syntactic and semantic correctness as well as readability properties to provide effective feedback to the LLM for training and a quantitative selection metric for inference. \item We implement \sys based on Ghidra and three LLMs, and achieve significant decompiled code improvement for the benchmark functions. \end{itemize}